browserstate/ajaxify/README.md

 # Ajaxify
 Ajaxify your entire website instantly with this simple drop-in script using the HTML5 History API with History.js and jQuery ScrollTo.
+This is a fork of https://github.com/browserstate/ajaxify that fixes some incompatibility issues with other plugins and adds support for disqus comments, NProgress.js and weebly.com hosted websites.
+See version History for more details on the new features this fork adds.

 ## Demo
 Check out how I sexfied my free weebly website: [http://tjwallas.weebly.com](http://tjwallas.weebly.com)